-3: Write and Illustrate Your Own Story
+3: Write Your Own Story

 In Charlotte's Web, Wilbur and Charlotte meet in the barn and quickly become friends.
 When Wilbur finds out what Mr. Zuckerman plans to do with him in the future, Charlotte springs into action and saves his life in many ways.
-In the end, Wilbur realizes that friendship is worth more than anything.
-Think about a time when you had a realization about what is important to you in friendship.
-In the spaces below write a story about that time, then draw a picture to illustrate your story.
+In the end, Wilbur realizes that friendship is worth more ou in te